-You can Switch the port from PMS to Express Manager to make changes to the voicemail system at any time.
+You can switch the port from PMS to Express Manager to make changes to the voicemail system at any time.
 When communication with the PMS is restored, Express Messenger will automatically update its database with mailbox status changes made from the PMS.

-NOTE: Because Express Messenger cannot indicate check-ins and checkouts to the PMS, guests should always be checked in and out from the PMS.
+NOTE: Because Express Messenger cannot indicate check-ins and check-outs to the PMS, guests should always be checked in and out from the PMS.
 For a complete list of PMS functions supported, see Appendix E.

 - 1. Access the System Administrator's mailbox. - 2.
 Press [5] for the System Parameters menu. - 3.
 Press [8] for the Serial Port Function menu. - 4.
-Press [1] to set the serial port function to Express Manager, [2] to set the port to Hyatt Encore PMS, or [3] to set the port to HIS PMS.
+Press [1] to set the serial port function to Express Manager, [2] to set the port to Hyatt Encore PMS, or [3] to set the port to HIS PMS. - 5.
+Set the communications parameters on the PMS terminal to match the Express Messenger card.